 The cardamom lemon syrup is so dang good!
 I bottled anything left at the end as a delicious flavored sweetener.

-- Sift in the dry ingredients.
 Sift the all purpose flour, leavening, and salt into the wet ingredients.
 Gently fold everything together.
+The batter will be light and fluffy.

 There are so many amazing options for serving!
 Here are some suggestions: